 - Yellow Onion diced

-- Kosher Salt and Black Pepper
+- Kosher salt and black pepper

-Place enameled cast iron Dutch oven, or large pot, over medium high heat and add two tbsp of olive oil.
-Add carrots, celery and onion and sauté until coated evenly in oil.
+Place enameled cast iron Dutch oven, or large pot, over medium-high heat and the olive oil.
+Add carrots, celery, and onion and sauté until coated evenly in oil.
 Place lid over Dutch oven and allow to cook for 5-8 minutes, until carrots have slightly softened.